Trickles of Ukrainians escape, but millions more are trapped in dire conditions - Local News 8

 In the east, it was impossible to evacuate civilians from the town of Izium “as we constantly hear explosions,” said Oleh Syniehubov, administrative head of Kharkiv region.

-However, greater progress appeared to be made in organizing buses to get people out of the central city of Enerhodar.
+However, greater progress appeared to be made in organizing buses to get people out of the central city of Enerhodar, as well as Irpin and Vorzel.

+“The evacuation from the city continues,” wrote Оleksandr Markushyn, mayor of Irpin, on Facebook.
+“There are buses in the center of Irpin.
+We are evacuating as many people as possible.”

+In Vorzel, all of the children that had been stranded in an orphanage have been evacuated, as has the local maternity hospital, according to Kyrylo Tymoshenko, an adviser in the president’s office.

 At least 2 million refugees have fled Ukraine since the beginning of the invasion, the UN estimates.
 But millions more remain trapped in towns and cities that have come under sustained attacks by Russian forces in recent days.